How to prepare for the SATs

 SATs for primary students take place during May.
 This means your child would appear for the exam during the summer term in school.
 It will be a basic level test that would test the knowledge your child learnt at school.

 You don’t need to especially worry about preparing your child for these particular exams.
-In fact, it will be better if you don’t spend extra time teaching them before the exam.
+In fact it will be better if you don’t spend extra time teaching them before the exam.
 This way you can find out the accurate results of how much your child learnt by their own in school.
-If you want your child to score well in the SATs, make sure you help them throughout the years every single day.
+If you want your child to score good in the SATs, make sure you help them throughout the years every single day.
 Help them understand concepts when they learn them.
-Making them cram a few days before SATs just so they score well will not be an effective method of teaching.
+Making them cram a few days before SATs just so they score good will not be an effective method of teaching.
 Secondly, since the results will also be a representation of the school performance, the school teachers will provide most of the preparation material and help.

 If you want to help your child, you should incorporate activities in everyday habits like mental math games, story reading, etc. Try to help your child learn new words.
 To prevent your child from panicking during the SATs, make them attempt past papers that you find online.